pushkar8723/apollo-graphql-typescript/README.md

 ## Stateful App

 If you wanted to create a serverless stateful app.
 Netlify got you covered.
 Netlify has [FaunaDB](https://fauna.com/) add on.
 Using which you can quickly add a serverless database to your application.
-You can direclty import your GraphQL schema to create collections and use their GraphQL endpoints to query / mutate the data.
+You can direclty import your GraphQL schema on Fauna dashboard to create collections and use their GraphQL endpoints to query / mutate the data.

 To add FaunaDB to you application.
 Run following commands.